-- no evidence was supplied indicating that a learner was affected by illness, injury, bereavement or other indisposition at the time of the assessment. - difficulties experienced during the course for example, building work, lack of facilities and staff shortages
+- no evidence was supplied by the centre indicating that a learner was affected by illness, injury, bereavement or other indisposition at the time of the assessment. - difficulties experienced during the course for example, building work, lack of facilities and staff shortages.